ba7lnn/alpha/_posts/2018-07-09-ul3302-mimi-low-smoke-hookup-wire.markdown

 * 100 feet, 500 feet, 1,000 feet.
 4,000 feet online minimum

 Call for possible smaller minimum on larger sizes.
-Please call or click on "Contact Us" above to inquire about stock availability of smaller quantities.
+Please call or click on "About" above to inquire about stock availability of smaller quantities.

 __Colors Available__